-Note: That model has been updated for 2019 with new hardware such as a quad-core 8th-gen Intel processor at the least.
+Note: The Retina iMac models have been updated for 2019 with new hardware such as a quad-core 8th-gen Intel processor at the least.
 You also get a discrete Radeon Pro 555X graphics card and faster RAM.

 You'll also find a 1TB hard drive in the entry-level iMac, which might be attractive if you need lots of storage space, but it will slow the Mac down in comparison to those Macs with an SSD (which both the Air and mini both have).

-However, it's well worth a look on the Apple Refurbished Store because you may find a previous-generation iMac model with a better processor than this one offers for less.
+We don't recommend the entry-level non-Retina iMac, if you can't afford to spend £200 more on the next model up our advice is to look at the Apple Refurbished Store because you may find a previous-generation iMac model with a better processor than this one offers for less money.

 Read our review of the 2017 21.5-inch iMac.